Bombardment of Barcelona (1842)

 The trigger came when a group of some 30 workers returning to the city on 13 November 1842 tried to smuggle a small amount of wine into the city without paying the tax.
 An uprising spread like wildfire, and within hours the working classes of the city had taken up a war footing.
-The Government's reactions inflamed the civil revolt which quickly brought together interests across the social strata (including the industrialist Joan Güell and the Marquis of Llió) in opposition to the Government.
-The local militia also took part and by the 15th the streets had been barricaded and the army had to take refuge in the Montjuic Castle and Parc de la Ciutadella after suffering possibly up to 600 dead and wounded.
+The Government's reactions inflamed the civil revolt which quickly brought together interests across the social strata (including the industrialist Joan Güell (father of Eusebi Güell) and the Marquis of Llió) in opposition to the Government.
+The local militia (Patuleyas) also took part and by the 15th the streets had been barricaded and the army had to take refuge in the Montjuic Castle and Parc de la Ciutadella after suffering possibly up to 600 dead and wounded.

-After 3 weeks and the Governments refusal to negotiate, the 'Bombardment of Barcelona occurred on 3 December 1842.
+After 3 weeks, the Government still refused to negotiate and the 'Bombardment of Barcelona occurred on 3 December 1842.
 It was ordered personally by General Espartero who had gone to Barcelona to put down the uprising.